 Pharmacies utilizing the order should report naloxone dispensing information to the Illinois Prescription Monitoring Program.
 Pharmacists must complete approved training and education on naloxone administration to access the order.
 Links for example training videos for pharmacists can be found under RESOURCES.

-OEND programs utilizing the order must be enrolled with the Department of Human Services, Division on Alcohol and Substance Abuse, Drug Overdose Prevention Program.
+OEND programs utilizing the order must be enrolled with the Department of Human Services, Substance Use Prevention and Recovery Program.

 See the Illinois Naloxone Standardized Procedure and sample of the Illinois Naloxone Standing Order